DamienIrving/climate-analysis/software_installation/README.md

     * This is easy to setup on a linux machine, but more difficult on a Mac (and near on impossible on a windows machine I would imagine, although I haven't tried)

-My approach for installing Python libraries is to first install Anaconda.
+My approach for installing Python libraries is to install [Miniconda](http://conda.pydata.org/miniconda.html) so that I can use the `conda` package installer.
-It's a free scientific Python distribution that comes with most of the libraries you'd ever need.
-For installing extra libraries alongside Anaconda,
-I first search [Anaconda.org](https://anaconda.org/) to see if `conda` can be used (conda is the library installer that comes with Anaconda).
+For packages that aren't automatically available using `conda install`, you can search anaconda.org.
+Almost all packages I use are available from [anaconda.org/IOOS](http://anaconda.org/ioos).
-If the package isn't available on anaconda.org, then I use the generic python package installer (`pip` or `easy_install`).
+Failing this, I use the generic python package installer (`pip` or `easy_install`).
 This approach avoids the need to install things myself from binaries or source code, which is a nightmare and in most cases doesn't work.